JanMalte/MyBB-phpDoc-Template/README.md

-Responsive
+MyBB-phpDoc-Template
 ==========

-`Responsive` is a responsive, frameless template making use of progressive enhancement to change the way you look at API Documentation.
+`MyBB-phpDoc-Template` is a responsive, frameless template for phpDoc2.
+It makes use of progressive enhancement to change the way you look at your API Documentation.

-Enough buzzwords?
-We might not be done yet!
+This template is based on the `Responsive` Template provided by phpDoc2.
+Therefor we share the same TODO list and bugs.

 TODO
 ----